Course overview

 You will learn from expert marine science teaching staff in labs and facilities equipped for exploring and understanding the biological, chemical and physical processes of life underwater.
 Our facilities are located at the doorstep of the Great Southern Reef where rocky shores, seagrass beds, mangroves and iconic surf beaches become your classroom.

-Want to join the growing marine science community to help grow a sustainable blue economy?
+Want to join the growing marine science community and help build a sustainable blue economy?

 Our Bachelor of Marine Science is a science-based and interdisciplinary course that aligns closely with the National Marine Science Plan.
 You will learn from a team of expert marine scientists and draw on the knowledge and experience of Australia’s leading marine research organisations, providing you with the science-based skill set in demand by employers in the marine sector.